jvmahon/Homebridge-HomeSeer4/README.md

 An "offValue" parameter setting is now allowed for Switches, Outlets, Fans and Lightbulbs.

+An "offValues" array can now be set for binary switch types using an off value other than 0.
+This is for 'odd' use cases and generally does not need to be set by the user!

 You may now specify a "tamperRef" for most sensor types.
 The "tamperRef" parameter should be set to the HomeSeerDevice that reports that a device has been tampered with.
+If set, the Home app will indicate on a device's "details" page if it has been tampered with.